sematext/docs/docs/events/index.md

-**NOTE: **
+**NOTE:**

-  - To be able to use send Events to SPM, you need a Sematext account.
+  - To be able to use send Events to Sematext, you need a Sematext account.
     If you don't already have it, you can create it [here](https://apps.sematext.com/ui/registration), it's
     free, no credit card needed.
 After you have Sematext account, create